 From the beginning of my Christian walk I’ve aired my sins in print and on the platform — sharing my Former Bad Girl testimony, and being open about my weaknesses and stumbling blocks.
 I know well the power of confession, and pray that it not only sets me free, but far more to the point, sets my sisters free.

 As I say in Embrace Grace, “When we confess our sins, they no longer exert any power over us.”
 In being honest with God and with each other, we defeat the enemy of our souls and douse his fiery darts.
 As David prayed, so can we: “Wash away all my iniquity and cleanse me from my sin” (Psalm 51:2).

 The forgiven life is one of freedom.
-How I long for you to embrace that truth with your whole heart this week!
+How I long for you to embrace that truth with your whole heart!

 Your sister, Liz